forrestxu123/Android-Framework-System-Design/quality/crash.md

 #### 2.1.1  The performance analysis for graphic renedering:

-The frame rendering process is illustrated in the diagram below:
+An example of the frame rendering process work flow is illustrated in the diagram below:

 <img src="graphicdropframe.png" alt="Rendering"/>